adi-mj/sign-language-interpreter-opencv/README.md

     Run generate.py to create a properly formatted CSV file.
     Change the variable file_name to set the name of the CSV file (default: dataset.csv).

-3. Train the
+3. Train the Model

     Execute train.py to create a model.pkl file.
     The script also prints the accuracy of the model based on the training data.

-4. Test the Interpreter
+4. Test it

     Utilize test.py to observe how the model responds in real-time.
     Ensure good lighting and a clear view of hand gestures while testing.